 Issue Possible cause and remedy No data is being received by the chart plotter Check that the power supply is connected correctly.
 Check that the power supply is a 12V or 24V supply.
 Check that the connections to the chart plotter are correct.
 No indicators are illuminated Check that the power supply is connected correctly.Check that the power supply is a 12V or 24V supply.
 The Red 'error' indicator is illuminated The unit may not have a valid MMSI.
 Check that the AIS transceiver is correctly configured with a valid MMSI.
 The VHF antenna may be faulty.
 Please check the connection to the VHF antenna and that the VHF antenna is not damaged.
 The red indicator may illuminate briefly if the power supply is interrupted or the VHF antenna characteristics are briefly affected.
 No GPS position fix can be obtained.
 Please check the transceiver is located where the internal GPS antenna has a clear sky view or that an external GPS antenna is properly connected and installed.
 Review the GPS signal strength graph available in proAIS2.
-The power supply is outside the allowable range.
+The power supply is close to exceeding the allowable limits.
 Check that the power supply is within the range 9.6V to 31.2V.
 If none of the above correct the error condition please contact your dealer for advice.
-Check for error and alarm messages in proAIS2.
-My MMSI is being received by other vessels but my vessel name is not shown on their chart plotter or PC Some older AIS devices and chart plotters do not process the specific class B AIS message which provides the vessel name (message 24).
+Check for error and alarm messages in proAIS2 The Red 'error' indicator is flashing The unit has been tampered with and the anti-tamper feature has locked the unit.
+To unlock see Section 6.2 My MMSI is being received by other vessels but my vessel name is not shown on their chart plotter or PC Some older AIS devices and chart plotters do not process the specific class B AIS message which provides the vessel name (message 24).
 This is not a fault of your AIS transceiver.
 Software upgrades are available for many older chart plotters which will correct this issue.
 The other vessel should update its AIS unit and/or chart plotting software to receive AIS message 24.

-If the guidance given in the table above does not rectify the problem you are experiencing, please contact your dealer for further assistance.
+If the guidance given above does not rectify the problem you are experiencing, please contact your dealer for further assistance.